 As a result of the Pilot, Panasonic realised the benefits of AWS Cloud features for ease of setup, monitoring and manageability, efficacy of security, automation, backup and other critical functions.

 After the Pilot, Panasonic and Umbrella began focusing on the other applications that were AWS ready.
-They had three applications – one that manages a network of electronic displays for messages; another, which is a visual communication system; and an IoT application.
+Umbrella identified three applications for migration – one that manages a network of electronic displays for messages; another, which is a visual communication system; and an IoT application.
 It was clear that the functioning of all these apps would distinctly gain from AWS migration.
 Umbrella came up with a phased approach for migrating these three apps to AWS.

-Panasonic had multiple environments for these applications such as Dev, UAT, Staging, PROD and a varied development stack including Linux operating systems with multiple flavours of databases including MySQL, MongoDB and MS SQL.
+Panasonic had multiple environments for these applications such as Dev, UAT, Staging, PROD and a varied development stack including Linux operating systems with different flavours of databases including MySQL, MongoDB and MS SQL.

-Based on the learnings from the Pilot, Umbrella proposed migration with the re-platforming approach for the first app and refactoring for the other two.
-The use of RDS to host DB, autoscaling and ALB were recommended for migrating the app managing electronic displays.
+Based on the learnings from the Pilot, Umbrella proposed migration using a combination of re-platforming and refactoring for the three apps.
+The use of RDS to host DB, autoscaling and ALB were recommended for migrating one of the apps.
 AWS managed services such as S3, CloudFront, Lambda, API Gateway, RDS and SES were used for refactoring.
 Some apps were migrated from a server-based environment using multiple AWS Services including AWS DynamoDB, ElastiCache, ElasticSearch, RDS Aurora and AWS CodeDeploy.

 Umbrella was able to effectively work with Panasonic to overcome their reluctance and challenges through a comprehensive testing and Pilot approach and help them gain cost and resource saving benefits for multiple services including core apps like IoT that influenced productivity in internal, customer facing and B2B processes.